ucsd-cse11-w22/ucsd-cse11-w22.github.io/help-hours.md

 The process for getting *in-person* help consists of the following steps:

+1. If you are looking for a checkoff, please submit your assignment to gradescope *before* you complete the next steps.
+If you're not looking for a checkoff don't worry about this.

-1. Come to our lab room B260, which is on the lowest level of the CSE building.
+2. Come to our lab room B260, which is on the lowest level of the CSE building.
 If there are no seats in B260, feel free to use another lab on the bottom (basement) floor of the CSE building.

-2. File a ticket on [https://autograder.ucsd.edu](https://autograder.ucsd.edu) from the labs in the CSE building.
+3. File a ticket on [https://autograder.ucsd.edu](https://autograder.ucsd.edu) from the labs in the CSE building.
 Make sure to tag your ticket with the "In-person help" or "In-person check-off" tag depending on your needs.
 Also, put the location of your ticket as the lab room number and workstation that you're at.